The following notes were left the past couple

 August 22:

-made us appreciate the DSS TV.
-The cabin is quite hospitable and much
+us appreciate the DSS TV.
+The cabin is quite hospitable and much roomier

-roomier than it looks at first sight.
+than it looks at first sight.
 We are two parents and two kids.
+We had two

-We had two very tall friends come for several nights with their two boys
+very tall friends come for several nights with their two boys and we all

-and we all fit, reasonably well.
-All four boys (5-8 years of age) loved
+fit, reasonably well.
+All four boys (5-8 years of age) loved the pond.

-the pond.
 They learned to row and bait their own hooks.
-I hope the frogs
+I hope the frogs and newts

-and newts aren't too traumatized.
-We've spent a lot of time biking, hiking
+aren't too traumatized.
+We've spent a lot of time biking, hiking and swimming

-and swimming at Jamaica State park.
-Many times we've had the farthest
+at Jamaica State park.
+Many times we've had the farthest swimming hole

 Many Thanks.